f-droid/fdroid-website/_docs/Submitting_to_F-Droid_Quick_Start_Guide.md

-Here's what I needed to get a dev environment for [F-Droid](https://f-droid.org/) up and running on Ubuntu 16.10, using F-Droid server version 0.7.0 (commit id 8147f9235), so that I could submit a package for inclusion in the F-Droid repository.
+Here's what I needed to get a dev environment for [F-Droid](https://f-droid.org/) up and running on Ubuntu 16.10, using F-Droid server version 0.7.0 (commit ID 8147f9235), so that I could submit a package for inclusion in the F-Droid repository.

 Doing this is apparently the best way to get your own package into the